You probably got here while searching something like

 How to uninstall Webroot on a Mac

-If you’re ready to completely remove Webroot SecureAnywhere from your Mac, paste the following commands into Terminal, which is a command line interface built into MacOS.
+If you’re ready to complete your quest and completely remove Webroot SecureAnywhere from your Mac, paste the following commands into Terminal, which is a command line interface built into MacOS.

-You can copy and paste them into terminal all at once, you don’t need to do them line by line.
+You can copy and paste them into terminal all at once, you don’t need to run them line by line.

 If you see some permission denied errors, you might need to use

 Once those commands have run, hopefully you have permanently killed the Webroot daemon and gotten your Mac back on track.
 Expect to see improvements to responsiveness, battery life and enjoy a quieter fan.

 I have no idea.